-GLENN LOWRY: Here we have a chance to examine both a maquette made in cut paper, and the secondary product, a stained glass window.
+Director, Glenn Lowry: Here we have a chance to examine this maquette made in cut paper to create a stained-glass window.
 Matisse was commissioned by the Time Life Company to create this composition.
-It’s called Nuit de Noël – Christmas Eve.
+It’s called Nuit de Noël or Christmas Eve.
 Look closely at the paper stars that dominate the scene.

-JODI HAUPTMAN: There are forms that appear as if Matisse could have cut out from a single sheet but instead he builds it up from small bits.
+Curator, Jodi Hauptman: There are forms that appear as if Matisse could have cut out from a single sheet but instead he builds it up from small bits.
 This is an artist who's very good at cutting; but instead of cutting a five-pointed star just out of a single sheet, he always builds a star out of five triangles.
 And so that's been an ongoing question: Why does he do that?
 Is he trying to model it the way he would model sculpture, or even using paint?
-You know, what-what's the reason for that?
+You know, what's the reason for that?

-GLENN LOWRY: On December 4th, 1952, Matisse wrote to Alfred Barr, the founding Director of the Museum of Modern Art:
+Glenn Lowry: On December 4, 1952, Matisse wrote to Alfred Barr, the founding Director of The Museum of Modern Art:

-MATISSE VOICE: The stained glass window has finally left for New York.
-It will be exhibited during the Christmas Holiday at Rockefeller Center.
-If you have a chance to see it, you will agree with me that a maquette for a stained glass window and the window itself are like a musical score and its performance by an orchestra.
+Henri Matisse (read by an actor): The stained-glass window has finally left for New York.
+It will be exhibited during the Christmas holiday at Rockefeller Center.
+If you have a chance to see it, you will agree with me that a maquette for a stained-glass window and the window itself are like a musical score and its performance by an orchestra.